Category: Coverage

 COVID-19 vaccine with IPD nanoparticles wins full approval abroad

-• Clinical testing found the vaccine outperforms Oxford/AstraZeneca’s • The protein-based vaccine, now called SKYCovione, does not require deep freezing • University of Washington to waive royalty fees for the duration of the pandemic • South Korea to purchase 10 million doses for domestic use A vaccine for COVID-19 developed at the University of Washington…
+Clinical testing found the vaccine outperforms Oxford/AstraZeneca’s.
+The vaccine, now called SKYCovione, is the world’s first computationally designed protein medicine.
+University of Washington to waive royalty fees for the duration of the pandemic.
+A vaccine for COVID-19 developed at the University of Washington School of Medicine has been approved by the Korean Ministry of Food…

 Breakthrough of the Year